craigharman/aaxt/README.md

 - Alpine, HTMX and Tailwind pre-installed and configured
 - AdonisJS middleware to automatically send HTML fragments for HTMX requests
 - Same URL for whole page vs required fragments
-- Browser based caching middleware using etags and vary
+- Server and Browser caching enabled by default
 - HTMX extension `no-load` to not request current page
 - Edge templating engine